novant-io/novant-skyspark/readme.md

 The Novant connector supports learning.
 Once a connector has been added, you can use the Site Builder to walk the device tree and add any or all points.

+## His Sync

+Novant connectors do not support `hisCollect`.
+History can be synced using the standard SkySpark tools and with Axon using `novantSyncHis`.
+For example:

+    readAll(point and novantHis).novantSyncHis(2023-02-01)

+History sync operates by queueing `syncHis` requests and attempting to batch request points in bulk to optimize API requests.